 Welcome to the first lesson on the indicator trading and the moving average indicator, in particular.
 If you are reading this article by accident, I am happy to tell you that I write my lessons for online trading and express my thoughts on the themes I find important for one to become a trader.
-This article, as well as the others, are not devoted only to a single topic, which is the moving average in this case.
+This article, as well as the others, is not devoted only to a single topic, which is the moving average in this case.
 You can find information about the indicators’ structures on the cheesy websites written by authors copying one another.

 I would like to explain the work of the technical indicators through the moving averages as an example.
 I am going to specify its pluses and minuses and show how traders may use specific tools to improve their trading performance.